Zimbabwean cities deserted as authorities vow to treat protesters as ‘terrorists’

 Zimbabwe is in the throes of its worst economic crisis since 2008, when inflation spiraled out of control under Mugabe.
 In echoes of that time, inflation has reached 700 percent, and essential goods such as oil, soap, medicine, gasoline and even currency are in extremely short supply.
 Hospitals are operating on shoestring budgets, and staff have gone on repeated strikes due to lack of pay and protective gear to care for coronavirus patients.

 The pandemic has been slow to take hold in Zimbabwe, although as new case numbers have risen in recent weeks the government has reimposed a curfew and a ban on gatherings.
 Police cited the latter as justification for cracking down on Friday’s planned protests.
-Fewer than 50 people have died of covid-19 in Zimbabwe, according to government data.
+Fewer than 50 people have died of covid-19, the disease caused by the virus, in Zimbabwe, according to government data.

 Earlier this week, the coronavirus claimed its highest-profile Zimbabwean victim: Perrance Shiri, agriculture minister, longtime air force commander and head of the Fifth Brigade, an army unit that was accused of genocide in the region of Matabeleland in the mid-1980s.